OlafZhang/generate_anime_name_combination/README.md

 	• Madagascar ( 4 main animal character, Penguin side and King Julien side )

-	• The King's Avatar ( Main charatcers and their nickname in game )
+	• The King's Avatar ( Main characters and their nickname in game )

-	• Violet Evergarden ( Some main charatcers )
+	• Violet Evergarden ( Some main characters )

 	• Natsume's Book of Friends ( Basically full cover )

-	• Persona 5 ( Main charatcers only )
+	• Persona 5 ( Main characters only )

 	• The Disastrous Life of Saiki K ( Basically full cover )